dd - convert and copy a file

 - An error occurred.

-If an input error is detected and the noerror conversion has not been specified, any partial output block will be written to the output file, a diagnostic message will be written, and the copy operation will be discontinued.
-If some other error is detected, a diagnostic message will be written and the copy operation will be discontinued.
+If an input error is detected and the noerror conversion has not been specified, any partial output block shall be written to the output file, a diagnostic message shall be written, and the copy operation shall be discontinued.
+If some other error is detected, a diagnostic message shall be written and the copy operation shall be discontinued.

 The input and output block size can be specified to take advantage of raw physical I/O.